The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 Certain ranking methods automatically guarantee that each state receives at least one seat,\footnote{Authors disagree on whether this property should be regarded as a feature or a bug.
 We consider it a definite strike against any apportionment method, which ought to be directly applicable, without \textit{ad hoc} modification, to cases where the lower bound constraints may differ from unity.
 For example, in party-list elections, the minimum is often intentionally left at zero to avoid assigning seats to parties with very small support.
-Either one employs a method that does not automatically assign one seat, or else all parties below a certain threshold of support must be explicitly excluded before apportionment.
-Also, explicit constraints on minimal apportionments may exceed one.
-For example, before 1988 when France switched to single-member constituencies, their National Assembly required at least two deputies from each department.} but in general representational lower/upper bound constraints will need to be enforced explicitly.
+Either one employs a method that does not automatically assign one seat, or else all parties below a certain threshold of support must be explicitly excluded before apportionment of seats to the remaining parties.
+Also, explicit lower bounds or minimal apportionments may exceed one.
+For example, before 1988 when France switched to single-member constituencies, their National Assembly required at least two deputies from each department.} but in general, representational lower/upper bound constraints may need to be enforced explicitly.
 Any state that has achieved its upper bound can be subsequently re-assigned a low priority score ensuring it never receives further seats.
 To enforce nontrivial lower bound constraints, some ranking methods assign to states their lower bounds initially.
 In other approaches, states all start out without any seats, but if any states would end up below their allowed minimums, priorities are modified in the final stages so that the last assigned seats are shifted to the states that would otherwise fall below allowed lower bounds.
 For ranking functions $\rho(a,p; P,R,R')$ which are monotonically decreasing functions of $a$, the final apportionments will not depend on which of these modifications (i.e., shifting the initial versus final assignments) is used to enforce the constraints (although the path taken to the final allocation might differ).
-Essentially all ranking functions that have been suggested enjoy this rank-monotonicity property, because if the ranking function is intended to reflect which state most ``deserves'' the next seat, intuition suggests that a state should deserve its first seat more than its second seat, etc.
+Essentially all ranking functions that have been seriously suggested enjoy this rank-monotonicity property, because if the ranking function is intended to reflect which state most ``deserves'' the next seat, intuition suggests that a state should deserve its first seat more than its second seat, its second more than its third, etc.

 Other variants of ranking-based apportionment are possible.
 For example, ``fair shares'' can be determined, and the ranking-based allocation can be used to distribute remaining seats only to those states with non-integral fair shares.